ibm-cloud-docs/discovery-data/contentminerapp.md

     All of the fields are selected by default.
 You might need to scroll horizontally to review all of the fields.
 1. On the *Classifier* page, specify the fields to use for machine learning training and prediction.

-    -   **Answer field**: Select the field from your training file where you categorize or classify the data.
-From the earlier example, the `User_sentiment` field is the best choice.
+    -   **Answer field**: Select the field from your training file with the text that you want to classify.
+From the earlier example, the `Product_review` field is the best choice.
     -   **Predicted field**: Specify a name to apply to the field that the classifier will generate to store the predicted class label. by detault, the field name has the syntax *`<Answer field value>`*`_predicted`.
-For example, `User_sentiment_predicted`.
+For example, `Product_review_predicted`.
-    -   **Test dataset**: Specifies the training data set to use to build the classifier model.
-By default, the training data CSV file that you uploaded and configured is used.
-However, you can optionally specify a different data set.
+    -   **Test dataset**: Specifies the data set to use to test the classifier model.
+By default, the training data CSV file that you uploaded and configured is split into 3 data sets that are used for training, validation and test respectively.
+However, you can optionally specify a separate data set to use for testing the model.
-    -   **Train federated model**: Train your data by a specified field value and create multiple models for each answer label.
+    -   **Train federated model**: Creates more than one model, based on values from a specific field in the data set.
+For example, if the document has a `product_name` field, you can configure the classifier to create a separate classifier model for each product name value that is specified in the field.
+By default, the classifier creates one machine learning classifier model.

     Click **Next**.
 1. If you want to apply an enrichment to the text in your training data, select at least one field from the **Target fields** list where you want to apply enrichments.